-6. Other Methods for Building a Better Body have Failed
+6. Other Methods for Building a Better Body Have Failed

 7. Prevent Diseases such as Osteopenia and Osteoporosis

-Let’s face it; most women workout because they want to look better.
-However, there are numerous health benefits to strength training that must not be ignored.
-This benefit may not be as sexy as the previous reasons why women should strength train, but it’s very important for women to participate in load bearing activities to prevent conditions and diseases such as osteopenia.
+Let’s face it: most women work out because they want to look better.
+However, there are numerous overlooked benefits to strength training that must not be ignored.
+Strong bones may not be a “sexy” benefit, but it’s incredibly valuable.
+Women should participate in load-bearing activities to prevent conditions and diseases such as osteopenia; strength training works perfectly.

-8. Bring Out the Best YOU
+8. Bring Out The Best in You

 Join the revolution!
 Sign up to receive the Lift Like a Girl newsletter and you’ll also get the free Beautiful Badass Mini-Course.
 Just sign up below.